techguru-io/posthub/SECURITY.md

 This SECURITY.md file is based on the [GitHub Security Policy Template](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository).

-Thank you for helping to keep the `postiz-app` secure!
+Thank you for helping to keep the `posthub` secure!